blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

-nthermo = 10000                     # How often to periodicly write simulation output (in steps). traj_file = "trajectory.dcd"        # Name of the file to periodicly write our system coordinates to. ntraj = 10000                       # How often to periodicly write our system coordinates (in steps). nsteps = 100000000                  # Total number of steps to simulate for (this corresponds to 100 ns).
+nthermo = 10000                     # How often to periodicly write simulation output (in steps). traj_file = "trajectory.dcd"        # Name of the file to periodicly write our system coordinates to. ntraj = 10000                       # How often to periodicly write our system coordinates (in steps). nsteps = 2000000                    # Total number of steps to simulate for (this corresponds to 2 ns).
 ```

-Simuation parameter definitions that will be used further in the file.
+Simulation parameter definitions that will be used further in the file.
 When providing a unit with a dimension, we make use of the OpenMM unit object.
+By default, each walker will run for 2 ns which should take 5 - 10 minutes to complete.
+This'll be enough to produce a PMF sufficiently converged to analyse for our purposes.

 ```